🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Accent: Add juniper berries or a single velvet ribbon tail.

-Pro tip: If the letter is wood, stain or paint the edges in black or walnut for a polished look.
+Pro tip: If the letter is wood, stain or paint the edges in black or walnut for a polished finish.

 7. Moody Berry Drama

-Detail closeup of a dramatic berry wreath on a slim wire base, densely filled with artificial berries in deep red and merlot with a few navy clusters for depth; three small pinecones clustered on one lower edge; bold, moody palette against a dark door; side-lit with low winter light to create subtle sheen and shadows; tight framing on berry texture
+Detail closeup of a dramatic berry wreath on a slim wire base densely filled with deep red and merlot berries with a few navy clusters, three small pinecones on one edge, bold moody palette against a dark door

 Need high impact with minimal fuss?
 Go all in on berries.
-Deep red, merlot, or even navy berries look lush and dramatic—perfect for high-contrast doors.
-It’s bold without screaming for attention.
+Deep red, merlot, or even navy berries look lush and dramatic, which makes them perfect for high-contrast doors.
+It is bold without screaming for attention, and it suits a modern black-and-white winter scheme beautifully.

 How to Style It